Celebrate the Mountains-to-Sea Trail.

 - Climbs both the tallest mountain peak and the highest sand dune in the Eastern United States

-- Is being built and maintained by trail clubs, local communities and state parks
+- Built and maintained by trail clubs, local communities and state parks

 - Passes through 37 counties